taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 A panel of flashback: the salivating fangs, the terribly cold eyes, a sense of impossibly fast movement for something so large.

 Serena: **"At first we didn't.
 Even Guardians joked about it, made fun of anyone who claimed to see one...how could there be huge carnivores roaming a land with nothing for them to hunt, where there are barely enough insects and birds to pollinate the plants?
-But about 6 years ago, an Exile came to us talking about werewolves...she said she ran away from a World Government labor camp excavating some kind of ancient technology from before the Burning...but she was so terrified she could barely tell her story...when we asked her why she was so afraid, she claimed the Peacekeepers were using werewolves to control Exiles at the excavation site.
+But around year five of Confinement, we had a strange visitor, who claimed she'd been living on the surface...she was terrified, and begged for sanctuary...when we asked her why she was so afraid, she told us she was being hunted by werewolves controlled by the World Government.
 It sounded completely ridiculous, but the next morning, Peacekeepers showed up and tried to force their way into the Haven to search for 'a dangerous criminal'.
-By the time we got rid of them, the strange woman was also gone..."**
+By the time we got rid of them, the woman was also gone..."**

-Asoka: **"Wait...are you saying that werewolves are controlled by the World Government??"**
+Asoka: **"Wait...are you saying...werewolves are controlled by the World Government??"**

 Serena: **"We're not sure yet.
 Would you like to help us find out?"**